wwillfred/SEC-data-parser/README.md

 ## Version schedule
 + **v1.0.0**
-   + Builds database of basic line items (i.e., those used in personal financial research) of all companies from SEC data
+   + Builds database of required line items of all companies in SEC data
    + Calculations
       + Provides summary of any given company
          + 10- and 20-year average and median ROIC